 - Distemper – It is a disease that affects dogs

 - Vestibular illness – It’s a condition that affects the ears and the sense of balance

 - Tumors of the brain

 - Wobbler syndrome – A condition in which a pet is unable to stand

-For example, if a dog cannot stand due to medication side effects, this is likely to change after the medicine is no longer administered.
+For instance, if a dog cannot stand because of a medication’s side effects, this is likely to change once he/she is no longer taking the medication.

 6. Hip Dysplasia